The language of logic. Natural and artificial languages. For or against artificial languages

 3. Urban vernacular

-Language is a complex phenomenon that exists in several forms.
-These include: dialects, vernacular, jargon and literary language.
+Language - a complex phenomenon that exists in several forms.
+These include: dialects, vernaculars, jargons and literary language.

 Dialects - local dialects of Russia, limited territorially.
-They exist only in oral speech, they serve for everyday communication.
+They exist only in oral speech and are used for everyday communication.

-vernacular - the speech of people that does not correspond to the literary norms of the Russian language (ridiculitis, kolidor, without a coat, driver).
+Vernacular – speech of people that does not correspond to the literary norms of the Russian language (ridiculitis, colidor, without a coat, driver).

-Jargon - the speech of social and professional groups of people united by a commonality of occupations, interests, etc. Jargon is characterized by the presence of specific vocabulary and phraseology.
-Sometimes the word slang is used as a synonym for the word jargon.
+Jargon - the speech of social and professional groups of people united by common occupations, interests, etc. Jargon is characterized by the presence of specific vocabulary and phraseology.
+Sometimes the word argo is used as a synonym for the word jargon.
 Argo - the speech of the lower classes of society, the criminal world, beggars, thieves and swindlers.

-Literary language - the highest form of the national language, processed by the masters of the word.
+Literary language – the highest form of the national language, processed by masters of words.
 It has two forms - oral and written.
-Oral speech is subject to orthoepic and intonational forms, it is influenced by the direct presence of the addressee, it is created spontaneously.
-Written speech is graphically fixed, obeys spelling and punctuation norms, the absence of the addressee does not affect, it allows processing, editing.
+Oral speech is subject to orthoepic and intonation forms, it is influenced by the direct presence of the addressee, it is created spontaneously.
+Written speech it is graphically fixed, subject to spelling and punctuation norms, the absence of the addressee has no effect, it allows processing and editing.

-In the lexical system of the Russian language there are words that sound the same, but have absolutely different meanings.
-Such words are called lexical homonyms, and the sound and grammatical coincidence of different language units that are not semantically related to each other is called mononymy (gr.
-Homos - the same + onyma - name).
+In the lexical system of the Russian language there are words that sound the same, but have completely different meanings.
+Such words are called lexical homonymes, and the sound and grammatical coincidence of different language units that are not semantically related to each other is called homonymy (gr. homos - identical + onyma - Name).

-For example, the key is a "spring" (cold key) and the key is "a metal rod of a special shape for unlocking and locking the lock" (steel key); onion - "plant" ( green onion) and a bow - a "weapon for throwing arrows" (tight bow).
-Unlike polysemantic words lexical homonyms do not have a subject-semantic connection, i.e. they do not have common semantic features by which one could judge the polysemanticism of one word.
+For example, a key is a “spring” (cold key) and a key is “a metal rod of a special shape for unlocking and locking a lock” (steel key); onion - "plant" ( green onions) and bow - “a weapon for throwing arrows” (a tight bow).
+Unlike polysemantic words lexical homonyms do not have a subject-semantic connection, that is, they do not have common semantic features by which one could judge the polysemantism of one word.

 The following types of homonyms are distinguished:

 Full and lexical homonyms .
-These are words in the form of which different meanings randomly coincided.
+These are words in the form of which different meanings coincided by chance.

-Full homonyms - these are words that have different meanings, but coincide in sound in all grammatical forms and in spelling.
-H: key (source of water; to a guess; a device for opening doors).
+Full homonyms - these are words that have different meanings, but have the same sound in all grammatical forms and spelling.
+H: key (source of water; to answer; device for opening doors).

 Partial homonyms - these are words that have different meanings, but coincide in spelling or sound or in one or two grammatical forms.
-H: onion
+N: bow

-Homophones (phonetic homonyms ) - words identical in sound composition (pronunciation), but different in letter composition (spelling) words: code and cat, mushroom and flu, fort and Ford, people and fierce, illuminate and consecrate;
+Homophones (phonetic homonyms ) - words identical in sound composition (pronunciation), but different in letter composition (spelling): code and cat, mushroom and flu, fort and “Ford”, people and lyut, illuminate and consecrate;

-Homographs (graphic, alphabetic homonyms) - identical in letter composition, but different in pronunciation of the word: soar - soar, horns - horns, shelves - shelves, atlas - atlas;
+Homographs (graphic, letter homonyms) - words identical in letter composition, but different in pronunciation: soar - soar, horns - horns, shelves - shelves, atlas - atlas;

-Homoforms (matching grammatical forms different words or one word): summer time - it's time to go; hunting (for wolves) and hunting (desire); window glass - glass on the floor (noun and verb); frozen meat - chocolate ice cream (adj. and n.); enjoy spring - return in spring (noun and adverb); seal up a leak - flow across the floor (noun and verb).
+Homoforms (matching grammatical forms different words or one word): summer time - time to go; hunting (wolves) and hunting (desire); window glass - glass on the floor (noun and verb); frozen meat - chocolate ice cream (adj. and noun); enjoy spring - return in spring (noun and adverb); seal a leak - flow across the floor (noun and verb).

 2. Budagov R.A.
 Introduction to the science of language.
 M., 1958.